Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

 ===============

-..
-Note:: Work in progress only.
-Stay tuned!

 Motivation
 ----------

-The purpose of this section is to describe the Myriad-provided operations for various spatial operations, notably for 3D support.
+The purpose of this section is to describe the Myriad-provided operations for various **spatial operations**, notably for 3D support.

 We introduced these elements mostly for convenience, to have them readily available in a simple, controllable form, pure Erlang, easy to enrich and without involving extra dependencies.